Kokošinje murders: Background

-In the meantime, there was still hope that the Serbs and Bulgarians would work together in Macedonia, however, in Macedonian villages, there began massacres.
+In the meantime, there was still hope that the Serbs and Bulgarians would work together in Macedonia; however, in Macedonian villages, the massacres began.

 Massacre

 On the night of August 6, Bulgarian vojvode Atanas Babata and his band entered the Serbian village of Kokošinje, where they were searching for people that were condemned to death by the Bulgarian Committee.
 Prota Aleksić stayed in his house, with Jovan Cvetković, the new village teacher from Kumanovo, and his nephew Milan Pop-Petrušinović.
 Babata entered the house, and Prota Aleksić's servant Mihajlo Miladinović hid on the attic, listening to the shouting and hearing that daskal Jovan Dovezenski had gathered a band in Serbia.
 The three were taken out by the road, tied with kmet Trajko Car, starešina (elder) Mita Pržo, and the elder's son Grozdan, and grandchild Gavo, and youngster Jovan Ivanović-Čekerenda.
 Babata's soldiers awaited his further commands, he turned to the teacher: "Come on, tell me that you are Bulgarian, and you can continue be a Serb, and I will spare your life", but he refused.
 Babata put his bayonnet to the breast of Cvetković, and to his astonishment, the teacher jumped on it with all his weight.
 The killing began, and 8, 9, or 11 people were killed.
 Babata then searched in the school, and on the second floor they found an old man, teacher Dane Stojanović, who also had been condemned to death by the Bulgarian Committee.
 After Babata and his band had disappeared, the houses opened and the women screeched, and the silent villagers moved the bodies.
 Servant Miladinović immediately left the village and began his search of Dovezenski.
 The next day, Babata and his whole band returned, and he held feral speeches in the inn by the school, in front of all villagers, as Dane Stojanović, too, had refused renouncing his Serbian identity.